CitrineInformatics/gemd-docs/docs/high-level-overview.md

 For example, someone may have run the kiln and it ran at 2395 K.
 The Run of the Process object would be “sinter at 2395 K for 5.75 hours in kiln 14”.

-All Data Objects (and all the Attributes that describe those Data Objects) in any State have specified fields that are required or optional, Table2 goes into further detail about the possible fields in all Data Objects and Attributes.
+All Data Objects (and all the Attributes that describe those Data Objects) in any State have specified fields that are required or optional.
+Table2 goes into further detail about the possible fields in all Data Objects and Attributes.

 Field | Required/Optional | Quantity Possible
 ------|----------|-------------